Lieberman and Lamont Run for the Senate: Round 2

 LIASSON: Debner is upset about the war and he says he's leaning to Lamont, but Lieberman's message has made an impression on him.

-Rev. DEBNER: One of the things he has done, I think, is tried to reach across aisles and try to be a little bit more neutral and not just in one party and that's how we're going to go.
+DEBNER: One of the things he has done, I think, is tried to reach across aisles and try to be a little bit more neutral and not just in one party and that's how we're going to go.
 And I think that's given something, I mean that we need to do more of.

 LIASSON: This is the message Lieberman delivers at every single campaign stop, particularly when he's talking about Ned Lamont.

-Sen. LIEBERMAN: He is inexperienced, and I believe would just add to the partisanship and polarization in Washington that it blocking progress on solving some of our nation's and people's most serious problems.
+LIEBERMAN: He is inexperienced, and I believe would just add to the partisanship and polarization in Washington that it blocking progress on solving some of our nation's and people's most serious problems.

 LIASSON: Lamont rejects that argument in a tone that suggests he can't believe Lieberman is actually making it.

-Mr. NED LAMONT (Democratic Senatorial Candidate): That's nonsense.
+NED LAMONT: That's nonsense.
 He's an 18-year career politician down in Washington, D.C.
 I'm coming to this thing as an outsider, going to go down there and shake up how we do business.
 But look, it's not partisan to stand up to this rush to war and ask the tough questions going in.
 And its not bipartisan just to rubber stamp it and say anybody who critiques, you know, the Bush rush to war is somehow being partisan.
 You be strong, you be bold, be clear, let people know where you stand on the issues.
 Then you work in good faith to do things better.

 LIASSON: Since the primary, Lamont has begun to talk about other issues like energy independence and health care.
 But he remains identified with the one issue that catapulted him into the race: the war in Iraq.
 On Thursday, he was in New Britain accepting the endorsement of a group of anti-war vets.

-Unidentified Man #2: Oh yes, yes, yes, I do, because I've the patch somewhere.
+SIMON: Oh yes, yes, yes, I do, because I've the patch somewhere.
 I should have brought it today.

-Unidentified Man #3: What I would think would be a good thing is to have veterans who fought in Iraq debate other veterans who fought in Iraq about the policies of you versus the policies of Joe Lieberman.
+SIMON: What I would think would be a good thing is to have veterans who fought in Iraq debate other veterans who fought in Iraq about the policies of you versus the policies of Joe Lieberman.

 LIASSON: And yesterday, Lamont appeared at a rally on the campus of the University of Connecticut.

-Mr. LAMONT: We have 140,000 of our bravest troops stuck in the middle of a bloody civil war over in Iraq and I think it's time for us to start bringing our troops home.
+LAMONT: We have 140,000 of our bravest troops stuck in the middle of a bloody civil war over in Iraq and I think it's time for us to start bringing our troops home.

 CROWD: We want Ned!
 We want Ned!
 We want Ned!